department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/Profile-2.0-Conversation-Guide.md

 Okay, great.
 Now we are going to walk through another scenario.
 Imagine that last month, you used your iPhone's Health app to share your VA medical records with a non-VA doctor doctor.
 But now you've decided you want to remove the Health app's access to your VA records.

+(*Clarifiers*) - So you have an app on your phone that you've previously connected to VA.gov and now you want to remove that app from VA.gov.

-1. Could you walk me through how you would do that?
+1. Could you walk me through how you would do that? (*Removes app*)
-(*Removes app*)
+- Why do you think it would live in (*selected*) section?
+- Do you know if your information from this app is completely removed from VA.gov?

 2. Was anything confusing to you in this process?
 -(if yes) where would you look for answers?
 -(if no) imagine you did have concerns, where would you go for more information?

 3. How would you connect a different app to your VA health records?
-(if confused - add clarifiers): Have you used any non-VA apps to access your VA health records? or If you wanted to find new apps on your phone to use with VA.gov, where would you look?
+(if confused - add clarifiers): If you wanted to find new apps on your phone to use with VA.gov, where would you look?

 Alright, I have a few follow-up questions for you about this scenario: